 OK let’s get cracking.
-I created this video in my kitchen to show you step by step how easy this is to do.
+I created this video in my kitchen to show you step by step how easy this vegan squash soup is to do.
 Please do check it out first here…

 Once chopped up, pop the chunks onto an oven tray.
-Put a lid on top (for me this means another oven tray used as a make-shift lid) and then pop into the oven.
+Put a lid on top.
+For me this means another oven tray used as a makeshift lid).
+Next, put it into the oven.
 Ideally, you want to do this when you are baking something else, to make use of an already hot oven.
 A high temperature is better, but it really doesn’t matter.

 When roasted, take out of the oven and prepare the other ingredients whilst the squash cools down enough to make it easy to handle.

-Peel the ginger (top tip: use a teaspoon to scrape and peel the ginger) and then finely grate.
+Peel the ginger (top tip: use a teaspoon to scrape and peel the ginger) and then finely grate it.
 Chop the creamed coconut and then also add the sea salt, black pepper, ground coriander and water into a large cooking pot.

 - Large twist black pepper